 We have resources to help with printing under free operating systems like GNU/Linux and the BSDs or under commercial UNIX-like systems such as Solaris and Mac OS X. Looking for configuration or driver help?
 Try our CUPS Quick Start or look for your printer in the OpenPrinting Database.
 For more detail, try Till's Tutorial.
 If all else fails, ask a human in the forums.
 Researching a printer purchase?
 Simply browse our database.
 Looking for software?
-We host Foomatic, printer driver packages, and some other programs.
+We host Foomatic, cups-filters, printer driver packages, and some other programs.
 Want to help?
 Here's how.

 OpenPrinting is participating in Google Summer of Code 2013